freol35241/mojster/README.md

 # mojster
-Schematics, BOM and documentation of our backard irrigation system.
+Schematics, BOM and documentation of our backyard irrigation system.

 ![](./irrigation-schematic.drawio.svg)